onnx/onnx/docs/Operators.md

   The scan operation returns the final values of the state_variables as well as the scan_outputs.

-  The operation supports batching, and the batch-axis is required to be 0.
-  When multiple scan_input tensors are used, they must all have the same batch-size, and they must all have the same maximum-sequence-length (the dimensionality of the sequence axis or scan axis).
-The sequence axis or scan axis is required to be 1.

-  The operation has an optional sequence_lens input (of shape [BATCH_SIZE]) to allow variable length sequences of length <= the maximum-sequence-length.
-If this input is not specified, all sequences are assumed to be of length equal to maximum-sequence-length.
-For variable length input sequences, the scan_outputs will consist of a sequence of same length as the input, padded to the maximum-sequence-length.

-  The optional attribute directions can be used to scan a sequence in the reverse direction.
+  The optional attribute scan_input_directions specifies the direction (forward or backward) for each scan input.
 If this attribute is omitted, all sequences are scanned in the forward direction.
-  A bidirectional scan be performed by specifying the same tensor input twice in the scan_inputs, once with a forward direction, and once with a backward direction.
+A bidirectional scan may be performed by specifying the same tensor input twice in the scan_inputs, once with a forward direction, and once with a backward direction.

+  The scan_output of the operation is produced by concatenating the scan_output_element values produced by the body in each iteration.
+The optional attribute scan_output_directions specifies the direction in which scan_output is constructed (by appending or prepending the scan_output_element to scan_output in each iteration) for each scan_output.
+If this attribute is omitted, the scan_output_element is appended to the scan_output in each iteration.

+  The optional attribute axes specifies the axis to be scanned for each scan_input.
+  If omitted, every scan_input will be scanned in axis 0.
+For example, if axis 0 is the batch axis and axis 1 is the time axis (to be scanned), specify an axis value of 1.
+  Note that scanning a non-zero axis is less efficient than scanning axis zero.

   Note that because of the ONNX restriction that only the last parameter of an operator can be variadic, the initial-states and scan-inputs are listed together as one input parameter.